 The diagrams illustrate the nature of the system's state trajectory with sliding mode control.
-The Reaching Phase refers to the behavior of the system states trying to station their trajectory on a sliding surface, which is a special manifold designed in the state space planeThe Reaching Phase shows the trajectory of the system states on their way to the sliding surface, designed to be reached in finite time.
-Meanwhile, in the Sliding Phase, the control law is designed to push the state onto the surface.
-The trajectories perform a zigzag to illustrate how the control strategy changes to fail, keeping the system states lying on the sliding surface, leading to the back and forth reflecting on the behavior of the state sliding on the line.
-This zigzag motion is typical of the so-called "chattering" phenomenon, which is unavoidable in sliding mode control due to high-frequency switching of the control input.
-This method is beneficial and suitable for systems that demand such a strategy due to the concern about robustness against model uncertainties or disturbances.
+The Reaching Phase refers to the behavior of the system states trying to station their trajectory on a sliding surface, which is a special manifold designed in the state space plane.
+The Reaching Phase is showing the trajectory of the system states on the way to the sliding surface, the approach designed to be in finite time.
+Meanwhile, in the Sliding Phase, the control law is eager to push the state onto the surface.
+The trajectories perform a zigzag to illustrate how the control strategy changes to fail keeping the system states lying on the sliding surface, leading to the back and forth reflecting on the behavior of the state sliding on the line.
+This zigzag motion is typical for the so-called "chattering" phenomenon unavoidable in sliding mode control due to high-frequency switching of the control input.
+This method is beneficial and suitable for systems that demand such a strategy due to the concern with the robustness against model uncertainties or disturbances.

 Fig. 6.
-SMC topology; (a) reaching, (b) sliding
+SMC topology; (a) reaching, (b) sliding [12]